madetech/blog/posts/vim_considered_harmful.md

 ## How many balls can you really juggle at once?

-If you haven't seen Rich Hickey's talk titled 'Simple Made Easy', I would highly recommend that you watch it.
+If you haven't seen Rich Hickey's talk titled [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy), I would highly recommend that you watch it.

 In it he talks about the mental capacity that programmers have to solve complex problems.